 The Metabolic Symphony Program is a quirky fusion of physiology, brain and biochemistry, numeracy, literacy, health and physical education, music, drama and universal lifestyle management principles.

-We provide health and education professionals with ‘push button’ resources that help children and adolescents increase knowledge and appreciation of the metabolism, and inspire people to consciously manage their individual energy needs for lifelong good health.
+We provide health and education professionals with ‘push button’ resources that help children and adolescents increase knowledge and appreciation of their metabolism, and inspire them to consciously manage their individual energy needs for lifelong good health.

 The program covers topics such as healthy metabolic function, energy requirement, nutrition and food labelling and food product marketing, exercise, hydration, sleep and stress management, and the environmental impact of poor lifestyle.

 The program is designed for students from Level 1 to young adult.
 The curriculum has been verified by accredited health professionals and is aligned with the Australian national curriculum (ACARA), the Australian Dietary Guidelines (NHMRC) and World Health Organisation (WHO) policy.

 Metabolic Symphony ONLINE

 Patients/students are given free (supervised) access to the Symphony where they work through 20 interactive, video-based learning modules to help them to understand their body and what it takes to maintain lifelong metabolic health.

 Participation in the program is incentivised with virtual rewards, merchandise and collectables, discount vouchers for healthy food and physical pursuits, and the chance to win tickets to major events such as an actual Symphony Orchestra performance!

 Practitioners and Educators pay an annual subscription (per practice, school, community centre) which allows them to invite unlimited participants to the Symphony.

-Participant progress can be tracked and reported to the supervising Practitioner or Educator to monitor patient compliance, to facilitate student/employee assessment or to measure community engagement.
+Participant progress can be tracked and reported to the supervising Practitioner, to monitor patient compliance, and/or Educator to facilitate student assessment or measure community engagement.